gejames/infoblox_networks/README.md

 ## Next Steps

 From here, you should be able to add additional tasks that can create host records or update existing networks.
+Add tests to make sure the parent container is valid based on some criteria, such as state or region.
 Try to write a playbook that updates the extensible attributes of an existing network.

-Add tests to make sure the parent container is valid based on some criteria, such as state or region.
+Any automation journey should start with small wins.
+Automate a few small tasks today and tomorrow you can have a fully automated IPAM solution.